openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

    * MUST support protocol extensions for SD-JWT VC credential format profile as defined in this specification (#vc_sd_jwt_profile).
    * As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
 Implementations MAY support other ways to invoke the wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
    * Response type MUST be `vp_token`.
-   * Response mode MUST be `direct_post` where the verifier returns `redirect_uri` in response to the HTTP POST request from the wallet, where the wallet redirects the user to, as defined in Section 6.2 of [@!OIDF.OID4VP].
-Implementation details for the response mode `direct_post` are given in Section 11.5 of [@!OIDF.OID4VP].
+   * Response mode MUST be `direct_post`.
+The verifier MUST return `redirect_uri` in response to the HTTP POST request from the wallet, where the wallet redirects the user to, as defined in Section 6.2 of [@!OIDF.OID4VP].
+Implementation considerations for the response mode `direct_post` are given in Section 11.5 of [@!OIDF.OID4VP].
    * Authorization Request MUST be sent using the `request_uri` parameter as defined in JWT-Secured Authorization Request (JAR) [@!RFC9101].
    * `client_id_scheme` parameter MUST be present in the Authorization Request.
    * `client_id_scheme` value MUST be either `x509_san_dns` or `verifier_attestation`.
 The Wallet MUST support both.
 The Verifier MUST support at least one.